migae21/docker-dokuwiki/README.md

 # docker-dokuwiki
-A doker image providing dokwiki with focus of backup in the container
+A doker image providing dokuwiki with focus of backup in the container

 This project source is https://github.com/migae21/docker-dokuwiki